sojamo/controlp5/README.md

 Why is the bit-font so blurry? it used to be crisp.
 Let me blame this on the OpenGL texture rendering.
 If you have a suggestion or a simple and easy to implement solution, please let me know inside the issues section.

+## Android

+Most controllers work in Android mode, the Textfield controller though does not due to keyboard/character-mapping irregularities between Android and Desktop mode.
+This has not been implemented yet.

 ## Javascript